Proudly Serving Montgomery County Maryland

 Now that my child is getting older, how can I transition them to their own bed?

-Co-sleeping that is thoughtfully chosen based on a commitment to the values of attachment parenting can be a beautifully thing that smoothly transitions to separate sleeping at an age-appropriate point in your child’s development.
+Co-sleeping that is thoughtfully chosen based on a commitment to the values of attachment parenting can be a beautiful thing that smoothly transitions to separate sleeping at an age-appropriate point in your child’s development.

 Unfortunately, it does not always work this way.